altaykacan/monosplat/README.md

 The whole pipeline works in an offline fashion and each step can be run individually by running the numbered scripts.
 The script `run.py` runs the whole pipeline based on hydra configuration specified in `

 ## TODO
+- [x] Finish up the README.md
+- [ ] Implement main hydra configs and `run.py` to connect the whole pipeline and run the scripts
 - [ ] Implement `4_estimate_poses.py` and SLAM wrappers for ORB-SLAM3 to incorporate SLAM pose estimation
 - [ ] Add demo data and example
-- [ ] Finish up the README.md
-- [ ] Implement configs and `run.py` to connect the whole pipeline and run the scripts according to config

 ## Setup
 To clone: